Preferred Lender List

 Beginning in June 2014 we have compiled a comprehensive Preferred Lender List (PLL) in coordination with the UC Office of the President.
 The selection process considered the needs of our students in the categories of pricing, service, and technology.
 Below is the list provided by the UC Office of the President.
 International students will need a US cosigner in most cases

-Loan proceeds will credit your CARS account and pay any outstanding charges for summer 2016.
-Fall 2016 and moving forward your fees will be paid towards your CalCentral account.
-If a balance remains, the refund will be directly deposited into your personal bank account if you have signed up EFT (Electronic Funds Transfer).
+Loan proceeds will be paid towards your CalCentral account.
+If your funds cause a credit balance, the refund will be directly deposited into your personal bank account if you have signed up EFT (Electronic Funds Transfer).

 The Department of Education (ED) encourages all eligible students to consider Federal Loans first.
 Conversely, no matter what entity lends the funds, students should review the terms in detail.
 The Haas Financial Aid Office is available to provide further information in-person, by phone, via email and through alternate media such as podcasts, chats, and webinars.